howech/gestalt/README.md

 - report( stream )

- Generates a detailed report on the given stream (or stdout) of all of the names and values in YAML format.
+ Generates a detailed report on the given stream (or stdout) of all of the names and values in YAML format with comments indicating sources.

 - writeFile( filename, format )